ppcamp/rust-learning/README.md

   - I think that we can't convert the "sliced" string to a real one due to the pointer used to, however, we can create another object and use reference of slice type to do so.
 The slice type are described [here][book-4-slice]

+## 5. Using structs to structure related data

+[Reference][book-5].
+In this section we learn how to create a rust structure (the formatting is quite similar to json objects in js).
+We also learn:
+  - How define a struct object
+  - How create a struct object using a tuple approach
+  - An example using struct named and unnamed objects
+  - The [debug][book-5-debug] flag.
+Used to print the objects as a json formatted
+  - Putting a function as in [object oriented][book-5-poo] way method
+  - How rust "autocompletes" the [function calling][book-5-dereferencing]

 ---